Chen Dao: Life and career

 Chen Dao was from Runan Commandery (汝南郡), which covers parts of present-day southern Henan.
 He started following the warlord Liu Bei sometime in the 190s when Liu Bei held the appointment of Governor of Yu Province.

 Chen Dao served under the Shu Han state, founded by Liu Bei, during the Three Kingdoms period.
 In the early Jianxing era (223–237) of Liu Shan's reign, he was appointed General Who Attacks the West (征西將軍) and Army Protector (護軍), and awarded the title of a village marquis (亭侯).
 In 226, when the Shu regent Zhuge Liang was preparing to launch a military campaign against Wei (Shu's rival state), he reassigned the general Li Yan to Jiangzhou (江州; in present-day Chongqing) and put him in charge of logistics.
 Chen Dao was ordered to replace Li Yan at his previous post in Yong'an County (永安縣; present-day Fengjie County, Chongqing) near the border between Shu and its ally state Wu.
-Chen must have retired, (Note: Volume 01 of Huayang Guozhi recorded that Chen Dao died while he was stationed at Yong'an, and that Zong Yu was his replacement.) or died by 234 as Deng Zhi was soon stationed there as the new area commander.
+Chen later died while serving at Yong'an, and Zong Yu succeeded him.